wso2/docs-mi/en/docs/reference/synapse-properties/transport-parameters/vfs-transport-parameters.md

    </tbody>
 </table>

-## Configuring a Proxy Server over FTP and SFTP
+## Configure a proxy server over FTP and SFTP

 Proxy server specific parameters can be set as URL query parameters.
 For example, to use proxy over FTP, you could specify the URL as follows: